PhastPhood/docfx-seed/ide/quickstart-editor.md

 ms.workload:
   - "multiple"
 ---
-# Quickstart: Use the code editor
+# Use the code editor

 In this 10-minute introduction to the editor, we'll add code to a file to look at some of the ways that Visual Studio makes writing, navigating, and understanding code easier.